flomesh-io/osm-edge-docs/content/en/docs/demos/cert-manager_integration.md

 ## Demo

-The following demo uses [cert-manager][1] as the certificate provider to issue certificates to the `curl` and `httpbin` applications communicating over `Mutual TLS (mTLS)` in an OSM managed service mesh.
+The following demo uses [cert-manager][1] as the certificate provider to issue certificates to the `curl` and `httpbin` applications communicating over `Mutual TLS (mTLS)` in an osm-edge managed service mesh.

 1. Install `cert-manager`.
 This demo uses `cert-manager v1.6.1`.
     ```bash